 Even more so than Beko’s WTG84, Electra’s W12 is very wallet friendly.
 In raw numbers, it is cheaper in outlay and long-term cost: only costing £26 to run per year.

 The initial savings seem obvious, and pricing is certainly a key draw for this machine.
 You’ll find few cheaper, and of those none of higher quality.
 It’s a good size as well, with a reasonable capacity that should keep most homes happy.

-The W12 is built for efficiency: with an A++ energy rating its environmental impact is small, while offering a good power solution with a 1200 RPM.
+The W12 is built for efficiency: with an A++ energy efficiency rating, its environmental impact is small, while offering a good power solution with a 1200 RPM.

 The W12 offers a range of additional features: Child lock and delay timer, as well as variable temperature and fuzzy logic are included, though observant readers may notice it lacks some of the options other, more expensive models include.

 If you want something that is really packed with features, why not try out the Beko WTG in this guide?

 It can be a little noisy, and it doesn’t have as many features as some of the other washing machines that have been listed in this guide.
 It’s also really loud, and if noise is an issue for you, you might want to consider the quieter Beko WIR7.